wml-frc/CJ-Vision/docs/gettingStarted.md

 - On the coprocessor the display method is disabled and using it will do nothing.
 It won't have a waitkey either.
 It's done in this way to avoid crashing the coprocessor that cannot display a video.

 - If you wish to display a video stream then you can utilise the `Stream` class inside of `Output`.
-This will setup a video stream on a seprate thread and write an MJPEG video to a certain port number, e.g `8080`.
+This will setup a video stream on a separate thread and write an MJPEG video to a certain port number, e.g `8080`.
 Note that legal ports in frc are `5800:5810`.

-- The streamer class has 3 non-static methods along with the Constructor/Decondtructor.
+- The streamer class has 3 non-static methods along with the Constructor/Deconstructor.
 ```cpp
 /**
  * Create Stream on port number